mircealungu/mircea/essays/devx-and-ai.md

 These things are ever changing, new architectures appear every year, new models and variants appear every more frequently, so I'll try to keep this presentation and discourse at the level where things are not changing.

-### One Underlying Architecture - Two User Interfaces
+## One Architecture, Two User Interfaces

 LLMs are trained to predict the next token (e.g. GPT) or to predict the missing token (e.g. BERT).
 In both cases, their strength is generating text and, for the programmer, code.
 This is why, there are two main ways in which they are integrated in the development process in two variants of user interfaces: